ddadaal/vpn-as-proxy/README.md

 [中文](README.cn.md)

-Using docker, this project converts VPN connecting into a proxy that can proxy HTTP/HTTPS, SSH or any data in Windows, Linux, and macOS!
+Using docker, this project converts VPN connecting into a proxy.

+- Proxy HTTP/HTTPS, SSH
+- Forward any data via port forwarding (like remote desktop)
+- Runs on any platform Docker supports, including Windows, Linux, and macOS!

 - [Use VPN as a proxy server](#use-vpn-as-a-proxy-server)
 - [How to use?](#how-to-use)